 The transfer of credit refers to the acceptance of courses by CBU from another institution (external transfer) or from one CBU program to another program (internal transfer).
 All external credit arrangements are administered by the Registrar's Office, in consultation with the dean and the appropriate department.
-All internal credit arrangements are administered by the academic schools in consultation with the Registrar's Office

-Students seeking transfer credit assessments must submit the Application for Transfer Credit Assessment with the non-refundable application fee to the Registrar's Office Applications are available at the Registrar's Office or at www.cbu.ca/student-services/forms.
+All internal credit arrangements are administered by the academic schools in consultation with the Registrar's Office with the non-refundable application fee to the Registrar's Office Applications are available at the Registrar's Office or at www.cbu.ca/student-services/forms.
 Transfer credits are not activated until registration.
 Applications received after August 1, cannot be guaranteed for processing for September registration.